 As Bette’s story unfolds we discover that she was a suffragette of the cinema, campaigning for better roles for film actresses in general as well as for herself; if this couldn’t be achieved by negotiation she did it through acrimonious battles with studio head JACK WARNER.
 She is revealed to be an emotionally complex woman; respected by those she worked closely with because of her dedication to her craft and for her honesty.

 Bud reveals to Bette details of his hitherto private personal life.
 They smoke and share a couple of bottles of Scotch whiskey.
 As their talk becomes candid and personal it is inter-cut with scenes and flash-backs from their lives and careers.
 Throughout the play there are a small number of songs performed by Bette and Bud in a basic cabaret style which highlight their feelings and memories.
-The songs are a device which serve to highlight certain aspects in their separate stories.
-The play is essentially a dramatic comedy and is not, and should not be viewed as a musical.
+The play is essentially a dramatic comedy and is not a musical.
+The inclusion of songs is a device which serves to highlight aspects of loneliness in their separate stories.

 AUDIO-VISUAL CONTENT COPYRIGHT © RUSSELL LINEY & L U THEATRE 2015